 Ductless mini-split air conditioners are more energy efficient than central air conditioner systems.
 This is due to energy loss via ductwork.
-In some cases, ductwork losses may account for more than 30 percent of cooling energy consumption.
+In some cases, ductwork losses may account for more than 30 percent of cooling energy consumptionLink opens in a new tab.
 A poorly installed, low quality, or too-small mini-split system can be just as inefficient as any other HVAC appliance.

 All HVAC systems feature an efficiency rating so you can estimate operating costs.
 Look for ductless mini-split units with high Seasonal Energy Efficiency Ratios (SEER) and Energy Star-rated appliances when choosing a unit for your home.
 Remember, high-efficiency equipment will cost more up front, but will reduce your utility bills for years to come.

 The infrastructure that already exists at your home will have an impact on the overall cost.
 Installation of a ductless mini-split will require a technician to mount the indoor unit on the wall and position the outdoor unit on a concrete slab in your yard.
 A technician will also need to cut a hole in the wall to run refrigerant lines, control wiring, and electrical connections between the indoor and outdoor units.
 If any of this infrastructure already exists, the installation could take less time and cost less.

 If you don’t already have a suitable exterior GFCI outlet for the condensing unit to plug-in to, you’ll need to have one installed by a reputable electrician like Mr. ElectricLink opens in a new tab®.
 Outdated home wiring may set you back because your home must be up to code before altering the HVAC system.